BrightingTechnologies/aws_documentation/operations/metrics_and_alerts.md

 - Use CloudWatch Dashboards to visualize key metrics such as Lambda errors, queue length, and API Gateway latency.
 - Monitor SNS delivery failures to ensure reliable message delivery.
 - Implement CloudWatch custom metrics where necessary to track application-specific metrics beyond standard AWS metrics.

-## 3. Exporting Application Logs for Error Tracking and Troubleshooting

-### 3.1.
-Application Logs Overview

-Application logs are essential for troubleshooting and error resolution in a serverless environment.
-These logs provide visibility into Lambda invocations, API calls, and events in SQS, SNS, and S3.

-**Types of Logs to Export:**

-- **Lambda Logs:** Logs related to Lambda invocations, including errors, execution time, and custom log statements.
-These logs are captured in Amazon CloudWatch Logs.
-- **API Gateway Logs:** Logs detailing incoming requests, response times, and errors from API Gateway, useful for monitoring API performance.
-- **SQS Logs:** Logs showing the receipt, processing, and deletion of messages in SQS queues.
-- **SNS Logs:** Logs that detail message publication and delivery attempts.
-- **S3 Logs:** Access logs related to requests for objects in S3.

-### 3.2.
-Exporting Logs Using AWS Services

-- **CloudWatch Logs:** Capture and export Lambda logs, API Gateway logs, and custom logs for serverless applications.
-- **S3 Logging:** Enable S3 access logs to track user requests to your S3 buckets.
-This can be directed to a specific S3 bucket for analysis.
-- **API Gateway Logging:** Enable access logging and execution logging for API Gateway to monitor HTTP request and response data.
-- **AWS Lambda Logging:** Automatically sends logs to CloudWatch Logs.
-You can configure log retention policies to manage log data.

-### 3.3.
-Best Practices for Exporting Logs

-- Ensure structured logging (e.g., JSON format) for easier parsing and filtering.
-- Centralize logs from Lambda, API Gateway, and other services using CloudWatch Logs groups.
-- Use CloudWatch Logs Insights for querying and analyzing log data for troubleshooting.
-- Enable log retention policies to manage storage and ensure compliance.